-C. Mediation.
-After the answer has been received, the Commission shall, within sixty (60) days, invite the parties to voluntarily participate in the mediation of their dispute.
-The parties shall respond to the invitation to mediate within thirty (30) days of being invited to mediate their dispute.
+A. After the answer has been received, the Commission shall, within 60 days, invite the parties to voluntarily participate in the mediation of their dispute.
+The parties shall respond to the invitation to mediate within 30 days of being invited to mediate their dispute.

-If mediation is elected by the parties, the parties may jointly select a mediation service, in which case the parties shall be financially responsible for all costs and expenses associated with mediation.
-If the parties do not jointly select a mediator, the Commission shall select a mediator, a volunteer from the community, or a contracted mediation service.
-The Commission shall use cost-free volunteer mediators only, unless funds are approved for contracted mediation services by the Borough Council, or are obtained from an outside funding source.

-The parties shall notify the Commission of whether the mediation was successful in resolving the complaint.
-Mediation proceedings shall otherwise be confidential and shall not be made public unless agreed to in writing by both parties to the dispute.

-- D. Dismissal of the Complaint.
-Provided the Commission has not elected under subsection e) of this Section to use expanded procedures, the Commission shall, following the mediation, promptly notify the parties that they have dismissed the complaint.
-If the complaint was not resolved through mediation, this notice shall also indicate that the Person aggrieved has a right to pursue the matter in the Court of Common Pleas of Centre County or such other forum as may be provided by law. - E. Option of the Commission to Elect for Expanded Procedures.
-Subject to the approval of Borough Council, and provided funding is available to implement such procedures, the Commission shall have the authority to elect to adopt expanded procedures, as set forth in subsections F through L of this Section.
+- B. If mediation is elected by the parties, the parties may jointly select a mediation service, in which case the parties shall be financially responsible for all costs and expenses associated with mediation.
+If the parties do not jointly select a mediator, the Commission shall select a mediator, who may be a member of the Commission, a volunteer from the community, or a contracted mediation service.
+The Commission shall use cost-free volunteer mediators only, unless funds are approved for contracted mediation services by the Borough Council, or are obtained from an outside funding source. - C. The parties shall notify the Commission of whether the mediation was successful in resolving the complaint.
+Mediation proceedings shall otherwise be confidential and shall not be made public unless agreed to in writing by both parties to the dispute. - 4.
+Dismissal of the complaint.
+Provided that the Commission has not elected under Subsection 4 of this section to use expanded procedures, the Commission shall, following the mediation, promptly notify the parties that they have dismissed the complaint.
+If the complaint was not resolved through mediation, this notice shall also indicate that the person aggrieved has a right to pursue the matter in court by filing a lawsuit. - Option of the Commission to elect for expanded procedures.
+Subject to the approval of Borough Council, and provided that funding is available to implement such procedures, the Commission shall have the authority to elect to adopt expanded procedures, as set forth in Subsections 6 through 12 of this section.
 The Commission may obtain funding for expanded procedures from any available source, including federal or state government entities, private foundations, and other funding sources.
 A majority of Commission members must vote in favor of adopting expanded procedures in order for such procedures to be adopted.
 In the event that such procedures are adopted, they must, while in effect, be applied to all complaints that are not resolved through mediation.
 If the Commission has adopted expanded procedures it may also by majority vote, and in its sole discretion, eliminate such procedures.
 Provided funds are available, it shall be solely within the discretion of the Commission and the Borough Council to decide whether to adopt or eliminate expanded procedures, and no person shall have the right to make any claim, bring any action, or otherwise contest the Commission and/or Council's decision to adopt, decline to adopt, or eliminate expanded procedures.
-This section does not create any private right or entitlement to have expanded procedures implemented, even if funding is available for such procedures. - F. Expanded Procedures: Dismissal or Non-Dismissal of the Complaint.
-If mediation was successful in resolving the complaint, the Commission shall follow the procedures set forth in subsection D of this Section for dismissing the complaint.
-If mediation was not successful in resolving the complaint, the Commission shall not dismiss the complaint, but shall instead undertake the procedures set out in subsections G through I of this Section.
+This section does not create any private right or entitlement to have expanded procedures implemented, even if funding is available for such procedures.

+6. Expanded procedures: dismissal or nondismissal of the complaint.
+If mediation was successful in resolving the complaint, the Commission shall follow the procedures set forth in Subsection D of this section for dismissing the complaint.
+If mediation was not successful in resolving the complaint, the Commission shall not dismiss the complaint, but shall instead undertake the procedures set out in Subsections 7 through 9 of this section.